HamedPour/ProjectEuler/README.md

 	C++ strings and string methods in order to find the palindrome correclty for a six digit number.
 	Update: I decided to use a single string with a for loop to find the palindrome instead.
 It readys much nicer and has better performance.

+1. This question "What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?" seemsed very simple at first but then it took around 12 seconds to complete.
+Optimisation took some time figuring out.
+In the end the trick to understand that any number that the answer would be much always be divisible by 20.
+This way instead of checking each number one by one we can check 20 at a time.
+It brings computation time down to 480000 micro seconds.